- About JCC Menu

 - Maintain a grade of “C” or better in nursing courses and science courses.

 The deadline for submitting an application for the traditional program is January 30th.
-The deadline for the Weekend Scholar option is September 1st.
+The deadline for the weekend option is September 1st.

 All prerequisites must be completed prior to application to the nursing program.

-Julie Soule, Coordinator of the Weekend Nursing Program and Assistant Professor of Nursing
+Julie Soule, Coordinator of the Weekend Nursing option and Assistant Professor of Nursing

 Application and Admissions Information